charliegerard/dev-notes/csJargon/closure.md

 # Closure

-Closure represents when a function accesses a variable even outside of its lexical scope.
+Closure is when a function can access its lexical scope even outside of its lexical scope.

 ```javascript
 function foo(){